Bruton

-Bruton (/ˈbruːtən/ BROO-tən) is a market town, electoral ward, and civil parish in Somerset, England, on the River Brue and the A359 between Frome and Yeovil.
-It is 7 mi south-east of Shepton Mallet, just south of Snakelake Hill and Coombe Hill, 10 mi north-west of Gillingham and 12 mi south-west of Frome in South Somerset district.
+Bruton (/ˈbruːtən/ BROO-tən) is a small market town, and civil parish in Somerset, England, on the River Brue and the A359 between Frome and Yeovil.
+It is 7 mi south-east of Shepton Mallet, just south of Snakelake Hill and Coombe Hill, 10 mi north-west of Gillingham and 12 mi south-west of Frome.
 The town and ward have a population of 2,907.
 The parish includes the hamlets of Wyke Champflower and Redlynch.

-Bruton has a museum of items from the Jurassic era onwards.
+Bruton has a museum of items from the Jurassic period onwards.
 It includes a table used by the author John Steinbeck on a six-month stay.

 The Brue is flood-prone – in 1768 it wrecked a stone bridge.
 The 242.8 mm of rain that fell on 28 June 1917 left a river watermark on a pub wall 20 feet above the mean.
 In 1984 a protective dam was built upstream.